 Millions of coin collectors are being brought together thanks to social network sites.
-Check out 5 coin collecting social network sites that’ll make your hobby even more fun.
+Check out 5 coin collecting forums that’ll make your hobby even more fun.

 Trying to earn a coin collecting merit badge?
 Here are all the coin collecting merit badge requirements Boy Scouts must meet to earn a coin collecting merit badge!